jaumesegarra/xtuff/README.md

 # xtuff
 > A dev command to create your custom stuff easily! (components, services, etc...)

+With xtuff you can create new custom components, services, etc .. for your application dynamically.

+Just create its templates on xtuff's templates folder (`_templates_`) of your package, and run the command after that.

+EASY!

 ## Installation
 ```
 npm install xtuff --save-dev